jon-jacky/Piety/editors/edo.md

 Python programming environment.
 In *edo*, you can edit modules and write them out using *ed* commands, then use the built-in Python interpreter to import or reload modules, call their functions, and inspect and update their data structures.
-Or, you can run Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer.
+Or, you can bypass the file system and run
+Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer.